 - the witnesses.

-If the test shows that our client is telling the truth we show the results to the prosecutor.
+If the test shows that our client is telling the truth, we show the results to the prosecutor.
 Often this leads to the prosecutor dropping the case or reducing the charges.

-And if the results are unfavorable to our client, we simply keep them private.
+Alternatively, if the results are unfavorable to our client, we simply keep them private.
 The prosecution never even knows the test took place.

 In some cases, the accused pleads guilty in exchange for a more lenient sentence.